Pereingo/statsd-csharp-client/README.md

 }
 ```

-##Advice
+##Advanced Features

+To enable these see the `MetricsConfig` class used above.

-* While TCP is supported, UDP is recommended in most cases.
-If you need TCP reliability, a relay running locally on the server that you'd send UDP to, and it would relay via TCP, is advised.
-To enable see the `MetricsConfig` class.
+* `UseTcpProtocol`: sends metrics to statsd via TCP.
+While supported, UDP is recommended in most cases.
+If you need TCP reliability, a relay service running locally on the server which you'd send UDP to, and it would relay via TCP, is advised.

 ##Contributing